amrosaeed/Terra-Challenge/README.md

   -  The integration effort will only cover the parts of Airnode that interact with the chain.
 The part that interacts with APIs does not need to be modified at all, and that constitutes roughly 50% of the node.
   -  Porting Airnode to your chain will make the existing API–oracle integrations made for Airnode available to your chain.
 Therefore, you would not only be porting a piece of software, but all the APIs that will be made available as a result.

+#### Experimental: We currently checking Airnode compatibility with EVM so we checked mEth app but Mirror core contracts are only available on Terra, Mirror Protocol assets (such as MIR and mAssets) are available on Ethereum.

 ***Solution Part2:***